terraform-aws-modules/terraform-aws-apigateway-v2/examples/complete-http/README.md

 # Complete AWS API Gateway (HTTP/WebSocket) examples

-Configuration in this directory creates AWS API Gateway with Domain Name, ACM Certificate, and integrates it with Lambda Function and shows the variety of supported features.
+Configuration in this directory creates AWS API Gateway with Domain Name, ACM Certificate, and integrates it with Lambda and Step Function and shows the variety of supported features.

 ## Usage